pablo-meier/Pablog/frog-sources/posts/2018-01-10-blockchain.md

 So, yes, build that decentralized network so The Thoughts Of People Can Be Free, but unless you address that pesky "society" and solve 3-4 other hard problems:

-- If the powers that be ever _do_ encouter a challenge, there's a good chance your New Effort won't be a magical tech that prevents them from getting found out and murdered anyways.
+- If the powers that be ever _do_ encounter a challenge, there's a good chance your New Effort won't be a magical tech that prevents them from getting found out and murdered anyways.